ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ![Diagram](architecture.png)

 ### Prerequisites
-- You need to have installed on your local machine:
+- You need Docker installed.
--- Docker
--- Java 17
+- Java 17
-- Eclipse, if you want to customize the application
+- Eclipse, if you want to customize the application (optional).
 - You have Watson STT deployed on a Kubernetes or OpenShift cluster.

-As mentioned before this is a java springboot application.
-Fiegn library is used to make the API call to STT REST Serving.
+The Feign library is used to make REST calls.
 Below is the list of libraries that are used for this application.
 ```
 <dependencies>
 		<dependency>